-A particularly significant benefit of amylose is the way it functions as a prebiotic.
+A particularly significant benefit of amylose is how it functions as a prebiotic.

-These non-digestible compounds reach the colon without being digested, where they are fermented by the intestinal microflora.
+These non-digestible compounds reach the colon without being digested, where the intestinal microflora ferments them.

-While most prebiotics are fibrous and are classified chemically as oligosaccharides, amylose is one of the types of prebiotics that are not fibers.
+While most prebiotics are fibrous and classified chemically as oligosaccharides, amylose is one of the prebiotics that is not fibers.

 However, not all types of amylose are the same.

-In laboratory tests, the amylose in lotus seeds and purple potatoes outperforms the one found in high-amylose corn starch (AR4) by producing healthy intestinal bacteria more efficiently.
+In laboratory tests, the amylose in lotus seeds and purple potatoes outperformed the one found in high-amylose corn starch (AR4) by producing more efficient healthy intestinal bacteria.

-Prebiotics help maintain a good intestinal microflora, which in turn influences all the internal systems of the body.
-This is the characteristic that makes them so effective to improve health in many ways.
+Prebiotics help maintain an excellent intestinal microflora, which influences the body’s internal systems.
+This characteristic makes them so effective in improving health in many ways.

 One of those benefits of good intestinal bacteria is an enhanced immune response.

-In general, prebiotic foods cause the “prebiotic effect”, which refers to the decrease in the concentration of cancer-promoting enzymes and bacterial metabolites in the intestine that can cause diseases.
+Generally, prebiotic foods cause the “prebiotic effect,” which refers to the decrease in the concentration of cancer-promoting enzymes and bacterial metabolites in the intestine that can cause diseases.

 It can reduce weight and help prevent obesity :

-The weight loss properties of amylose are often debated, but there is some initial evidence that foods rich in amylose can help fight obesity.
+The weight loss properties of amylose are often debated, but some initial evidence is that foods rich in amylose can help fight obesity.

-Research has reported that people who ate large amounts of “fermentable carbohydrates” or foods rich in amylose, found an improvement in glucose tolerance for that meal and the next.
+Research has reported that people who ate large amounts of “fermentable carbohydrates” or foods rich in amylose improved glucose tolerance for that meal and the next.

 It could decrease the risk factors of heart disease:

-The healthy impact to the heart of the resistant starch is also found in the early research stages.
+The beneficial impact on the heart of the resistant starch is also found in the early research stages.

-However, in at least two studies in humans it was discovered that amylose has the ability to reduce cholesterol and triglyceride levels.
+However, in at least two human studies, it was discovered that amylose could reduce cholesterol and triglyceride levels.

-More evidence is needed to definitely qualify the risk reduction of heart disease as a clear benefit of amylose, but the results are promising so far.
+More evidence is needed to qualify the risk reduction of heart disease as a clear benefit of amylose, but the results are promising.

 It could relieve the symptoms of diabetes:

-The body of each person works univocally, but there is research suggesting that foods rich in amylose could help patients to reverse diabetes naturally.
+Each person’s body works univocally, but research suggests that foods rich in amylose could help patients reverse diabetes naturally.

-On the one hand, foods with high concentrations of amylose are generally low in the glycemic index, which means that insulin levels will not increase.
+On the one hand, foods with high amylose concentrations are generally low in the glycemic index, which means insulin levels will not increase.

-A key factor in the chronic nature of diabetes is insulin resistance, or the body’s ability to process glucose efficiently.
+A critical factor in the chronic nature of diabetes is insulin resistance, or the body’s ability to process glucose efficiently.

 Eating resistant starch can improve glucose tolerance, provide satiety, reduce weight in some cases and decrease inflammation associated with diabetes.

-The way in which amylose works, implies that the best results to relieve the symptoms of diabetes is to eat a combination of insoluble fibers such as amylose and soluble fiber for a long period of time.
+How amylose works imply that the best result to relieve the symptoms of diabetes is to eat a combination of insoluble fibers such as amylose and soluble fiber for an extended period.

 Potentially reduces the risk of colon cancer:

-They stated that introductory research in humans has provided promising results in the mechanisms of resistant starch to prevent colon cancer.
+They stated that preliminary human research had provided promising results in the mechanisms of resistant starch to prevent colon cancer.

-Another review of resistant starch focused on its role in weight loss and maintenance also mentioned a correlation between amylose and a lower risk of colon cancer in animals.
+Another review of resistant starch focused on its role in weight loss and maintenance and mentioned a correlation between amylose and a lower risk of colon cancer in animals.

-A possible reason why resistant starch could play a major role in the development of colon cancer is the association of low levels of resistant starch and the production of carcinogenic bile acids, such as deoxycholate.
+A possible reason resistant starch could play a significant role in developing colon cancer is the association between low levels of resistant starch and the production of carcinogenic bile acids, such as deoxycholate.

 It can decrease the risk of dental caries:

-According to several studies carried out by dentists worldwide, the potential of amylose-rich foods as a nutritional element used to prevent tooth decay is recognized.
+According to several studies by dentists worldwide, the potential of amylose-rich foods as a nutritional element to prevent tooth decay is recognized.